jewettaij/visfd/doc/doc_filter_mrc.md

 generated during blob detection (using the "**-blob**" argument).

-The thickness of the shell can be controlled using the "**-spheres-shell-ratio ratio**" argument.
+The thickness of the shell can be controlled using the "**-sphere-shell-thickness thickness**" or "**-sphere-shell-ratio ratio**" arguments.
+In the first example, the *thickness* of the sphere is the same for all spheres, regardless of sphere size.
+In that case, the *thickness* argument should be specified in physical distance units
+(*or* in voxels, if you are using the "*-w 1*" argument).
+On the other hand, if you use the "**-spheres-shell-ratio ratio**" argument, the thickness is expressed as a ratio, relative to the radius of the sphere.
+(Larger spheres will have thicker shells.)
 Setting the "ratio" to 1 results in a solid rather than hollow sphere.
 Setting it to 0.1 results in a spherical shell thickess equal to 1/10th the radius of the sphere.
-(To insure that the spherical shell remains always visible, the minimum shell thickness will never be less than 1 voxel wide, by default.
+(To insure that the spherical shell always remains visible, the minimum shell thickness will never be less than 1 voxel wide, by default.
- However you can customize the minimum thickness using the "**-sphere-shell-thickness-min width**" argument.
-In this case, the *width* argument should be in voxels, not in physical distance units.)
+ However you can customize the minimum thickness using the "**-sphere-shell-thickness-min thickness**" argument.
+In this case, the *thickness* argument should be in voxels, not in physical distance units.)

 By default, these spherical shells will be superimposed upon the original image (whose voxel's brightness will be shifted and scaled